Language-Research-Technology/ldaca-website/content/resources/general-resources/organisations/index.md

 ### [Common Language Resources and Technology Infrastructure (CLARIN)](https://www.clarin.eu/)

-A research infrastructure that was initiated from the vision that all digital language resources and {{< glossary_link display="tools" id="tools" >}} from all over Europe and beyond are accessible through an online environment for the support of researchers in the humanities and social sciences.
+A research infrastructure that was initiated from the vision that all digital language resources and <GlossaryLink display="tools" id="tools" /> from all over Europe and beyond are accessible through an online environment for the support of researchers in the humanities and social sciences.

 <br>

 ### [Endangered Languages Documentation Program (ELDP)](https://www.eldp.net/)

 Supports the documentation and preservation of endangered languages through granting, training and outreach activities.
-The {{< glossary_link display="collections" id="collection" >}} compiled through their funding are freely accessible at the [Endangered Languages Archive](#language-archives).
+The <GlossaryLink display="collections" id="collection" /> compiled through their funding are freely accessible at the [Endangered Languages Archive](#language-archives).

 <br>